1apple7seeds/1apple7seeds.github.io/resume.md

 *Computer Vision Research Assistant*

-- Supported the development of engineering projects in the field of computer vision for military drone-based applications.
+- Supported engineering projects in the field of computer vision for autonomous drones.
+- Implemented proof-of-concept ideas involving machine learning using C++ and Python.
+- Designed automated developer tools to test my code.
+- Created ROS packages based on my proof-of-concept implementations.
-- Designed visual localization systems using Python and built virtual environments using ROS to simulate drones using such systems.
+- Built virtual environments on Gazebo to simulate drones using my ROS packages.
+- Proposed an alternative odometry system for drones, which became my Master’s thesis.

 **CTIC UNI, Peru (2017-2018)**

 *Aerodynamics Engineer Consultant*

 - Supported the manufacturing of a hydrofoil craft for Hydro Contest 2018 in France.
-- Designed a hydrofoil using flow simulation and AutoCAD modeling, ultimately proposing a carbon fiber body with a fiberglass hydrofoil.
+- Designed a hydrofoil using flow simulation and 3D modeling.

 **Garrison Flight Research Center, United States (2016)**

 *Collision Avoidance Research Assistant*

-- Supported the development of collision avoidance software in the field of risk mitigation for military drone-based applications.
+- Developed collision avoidance software for autonomous drones.
-- Evaluated popular collision avoidance systems for UAVs in custom virtual environments using MATLAB.
+- Tested collision avoidance systems for drones in virtual environments using MATLAB.

 ## Education